paulresdat/ServiceCollection/README.md

 #### Using Interfaces/Abstract Classes

-Classical inversion of control deploys the Liskov Principle where if a type T is a subtype of type S, then it can also be of type S.  This means you can subsitute a parent class with a child class, as long as it adheres to the contract of the parent class.
-This is how Python does it.
-We need to use the abstract class library in Python to implement an interface that strictly defines a contract and will raise errors if that contract is not met from a child class that implements it.
+Inversion of control employs the Liskov Substitution Principle where if a type T is a subtype of type S, then it can also be of type S.  This means you can subsitute a parent class with a child class in your application and not break it, as long as it adheres to the contract of the parent class.
+Python uses abstract classes and a subclass magic method `__subclasshook__` to enforce an interface contract.
+We need to use the abstract class library in Python to implement an interface as well asraise errors if the contract from the interface is not met from a child class that implements it.

 ```python
 from abc import ABCMeta, abstractmethod